MarkHoeber/tools-tech-syllabus/source/dita-maps.rst

    organizing those topics into a document.
 Add the topic references into a new DITA map.

 #.
 Publish and review the PDF and HTML for your map.
+Attach the PDF and a zip file of HTML files when you create a pull request.

 .. include:: snippets/save_github.txt